ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 The root directory of the default module is the root directory of the package as well.
 Therefore, the package root directory contains files that belong to the package as well as the default module.

-You can add more source files at the package root, and all the top-level symbols (i.e. functions, variables, etc.) defined in one file will also be visible to other files as they share the same namespace.
+You can add more source files at the package root, and all the top-level symbols (i.e., functions, variables, etc.) defined in one file will also be visible to other files as they share the same namespace.
 This namespace is called the default module of the package.
 The package name, which is specified in the `Ballerina.toml` file is also used to refer to the default module.

 ### Non-Default Modules